-After your petition for fiancé(e) visa has been approved by the U.S. Citizenship and Immigration Services (USCIS) and completed by the U.S. National Visa Center (NVC), NVC will send your case to our office for final processing.
+After your petition for K Fiancé(e) visa has been approved by the U.S. Citizenship and Immigration Services (USCIS) and completed by the National Visa Center (NVC), the NVC will send your case to our office for final processing.

-At this step please follow the instructions below only after you have received a notification email from the consular section of the U.S. Embassy in Nicosia.
+At this step please follow the instructions below only after you have received the “Visa Instructions for Fiancé(e) Non-Immigrant Visa Application” from the U.S. Embassy Consular Section in Nicosia.

-The information below describes how to apply for a K-1 fiancé(e) visa for the United States.
+The information below describes how to apply for a K Fiancé(e) visa for the United States.

 How to Schedule your K-1 Interview

-Pay the fiancé(e) visa fee of $265 per person
+- Pay the K Fiancé(e) visa fee per person;

-*If during your registration you receive a message: “The Immigrant Visa case number provided is not ready to schedule an appointment”, please allow a few more days until your case number is loaded in the website.
-This usually happens because you received the appointment letter before your electronic file is sent to the Consular Section.
+*If during your registration you receive a message: “The Immigrant Visa case number provided is not ready to schedule an appointment”, please allow a few more days until your case is received by this office.
+This usually happens because you received the Notice of Action before your electronic file is sent to the Consular Section.
 You must try to register again, but make sure to be registered before your interview date.

 What to Bring to the Interview